Mixing Limestrong Build Plaster

 ADDING COLOR USING LIQUID COLORANT (Step 2).
 Do not shake tint container.
 Carefully measure pigment.
 Pour entire measured contents of the liquid pigment container into the mix water.
 Rinse the container twice with a quart of saved mix water and use a small paint brush to clean all of the tint pigment from the sides and bottom of the container to ensure all the tint is used.
 With all the tint in the water, mix to fully disperse, as some of the tint may have settled to the bottom.
-Proceed with steps three and four as per proceeding instruction.
+Proceed with steps three through five as per previous instruction.

-Mix the mud until colorant is fully dispersed (minimum of five minutes; longer is better).
+Mix the mud until colorant is fully dispersed.
 Make a note of the mix times you settle on as adequate—both to fully disperse the colorant into the mix water and to thoroughly blend the color into the mud.
-Then repeat those mix times consistently from batch to batch.
+Then repeat those mix-rest-remix times consistently from batch to batch.

 ADDING COLOR USING POWDERED COLORANT (Step 2).
 Add weighed/measured pigment powder (use a digital scale that weighs in grams) to pre-measured mix water while agitating water slowly to avoid settling.
 Tap to knock free any pigment clinging to sides of container.
 Mix for 30 seconds to one minute, making sure colorant is completely dissolved in the water—undissolved clumps of pigment will cause streaking when applied to the wall.
 Add plaster immediately.

-Mix thoroughly (minimum of five minutes) to completely disperse pigment and fatten the lime plaster to optimal workability.
+Mix thoroughly (at least five minutes) to completely disperse pigment and fatten the lime plaster to optimal workability.
+Allow to rest for five minutes, the remix for two more minutes.
+Increase the mix times as necessary.
 Make a note of the mix times you settle on as adequate—both to fully disperse the colorant into the mix water and to thoroughly blend the color into the mud.
 Then repeat those mix times consistently from batch to batch.